Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-Today you will spend a full day game driving around the Seronera area of the Serengeti.
-The Serengeti is divided into three main areas.
-Seronera is the most central and accessible region and this is where the Park head quarters is based, as well as most of the larger lodges and communal campsites.
+Today you will be spending a full day game driving around the Seronera area of the Serengeti.
+The Serengeti is divided into three main areas: Seronera is the most central and accessible region and this is where the Park HQ is based, as well as most of the larger lodges and communal campsites.
 This part of the Serengeti is characterised by open plains of grassland, packed with animals.
 The Seronera River is the lifeblood of the Serengeti and this area is renowned for great game viewing all year round.
 It is also particularly good for lion and cheetah sightings, as well as the most elusive of all big cats, the leopard.

 • Shared full day game drive